Chandler Jones: 2014

-2015 season
+2015

 On April 30, 2015, the Patriots picked up the option on Jones' contract.
-Through the first eight games, Jones racked up 9.5 sacks, including two in an October 29 win over the Miami Dolphins on Thursday Night Football to help the Patriots move to 7-0.
+Through the first eight games, Jones racked up 9.5 sacks, including two in an October 29 win over the Miami Dolphins on Thursday Night Football to help the Patriots move to 7–0.
 Jones finished the regular season with a team-leading 12.5 sacks, a new career high, as well as his first career interception.
 He was ranked 48th by his fellow players on the NFL Top 100 Players of 2016.

 Six days before the Patriots took on the Kansas City Chiefs in the AFC Divisional Round, Jones was hospitalized after showing up at the Foxborough Public Safety Building in a disoriented but cooperative state.
 Later reports indicated that he had experienced a bad reaction to synthetic marijuana, a legal drug under Massachusetts law.
 Jones still played in the following Divisional Round playoff game against the Kansas City Chiefs and the AFC Championship against the Denver Broncos.